-Last week I attended MX conference about design organizations and leadership.
-It was a big opportunity for me because I mostly attended production oriented tech and design conferences before.
-The schedule was full of experienced and notable people and all videos are already available.
+Last week I attended the MX conference about design organizations and leadership.
+It was a big opportunity for me because I have mostly attended production-oriented tech and design conferences before.
+The schedule was full of experienced and notable people, and all videos are [already available].
 I took some notes along the way and would like to share the gist of the event.
 Here are five common threads starting from very broad and narrowing it down. : https://vimeo.com/channels/mxconf

 1. Industry trends: design is important

-This was a big thing, especially because the conference organizer was acquired by a bank late last year.
+This trend was an important topic, mainly because the conference organizer was acquired by a bank late last year.
 Although it sounds unusual, it is not an isolated case; more and more design agencies are joining big companies.
-It is a recent, but very strong trend.
+It is a recent and powerful trend.

 So why does this happen?
 It seems there is a compatible need between two interested parties.

-- Industry doesn’t see design as a cost anymore, but as an investment.
-People interact with technology every day more than ever before and they’ve become more attuned to quality of digital products.
-Big companies are aware where their money comes from and want to have a competitive advantage.
+- The industry doesn’t see design as a cost any more but as an investment.
+People interact with technology every day more than ever before, and they’ve become more attuned to the quality of digital products.
+Big companies are aware of where their money comes from and want to have a competitive advantage.